 Whether you’re going back to refresh some old content, or writing new content, always keep the answer box in mind.
 Nothing that’s valuable, well written, or informative will ever detract from content you write specifically for the Answer Box.
 Most people who are going to your website are doing so to find the answer to a question, whether they’re given the answer directly on the search results page or not.
 If they’re not directly searching for an answer to a question, they’re at least searching for a solution to one of their pain points.

 Start with that answer or solution and work backward.
 Creating content that way ensures the overall content doesn’t suffer and increases your chances of landing in the Google Answer Box from the beginning.

 FIND ENTITIES TO STRUCTURE YOUR CONTENT

 Entities can be considered a type of keyword.
 While Google has a rather complex definition of what an entity is, it’s basically people and places.
 Like in the screenshot above, actor and comedian Jim Carrey is considered an entity.
-When you create content around an entity, but you use related keywords with it, you’re creating the ideal situation for Google.
+When you create content around an entity and use related keywords with it, you’re creating the ideal situation for Google.

-Google is able to learn more about how the keywords you’re using relate to what you’re saying, thanks to topic modeling.
-This helps them figure out what’s most relevant to the user based on their search query, allowing the best results to rank higher, while pushing the low-quality results further away from users.
+Google is able to learn more about how the keywords you’re using relate to what you’re saying thanks to topic modeling.
+This helps them figure out which pages are most relevant to the user based on their search query, allowing the best results to rank higher, while pushing the low-quality results further away from users.